-Kenneth Gilbert More, CBE, was one of Britain’s most successful and highest paid actors of his generation, with a career in theatre, film and television spanning over 4 decades.
-He made an indelible mark in British show business, which continues to resonate to this day.
+Kenneth Gilbert More, CBE, was one of Britain’s most successful and highest paid actors of his generation, with a multi award-winning career in theatre, film and television spanning over 4 decades.
+He made an indelible mark on British show business which continues to resonate to this day.

-Born in Gerrards Cross, Buckinghamshire, on 20 September 1914, Kenny (as he was known) was the son of Edith ‘Topsy’ Winifred Watkins (the daughter of a Cardiff solicitor), and Major Charles ‘Bertie’ Gilbert More (a Royal Naval Air Service pilot).
+Born in Vicarage Road, Gerrards Cross, Buckinghamshire, on 20 September 1914, Kenny (as he was known) was the son of Edith ‘Topsy’ Winifred Watkins; the daughter of a Cardiff solicitor, and Major Charles ‘Bertie’ Gilbert More; a Royal Naval Air Service pilot.
 Kenny was brought up with his older sister, Kate, in the idyllic setting of Bute Lodge in Richmond.
 They were well looked after, with a maid, cook and nurse running the family home.
-When Kenny was six, his father, Bertie, thought the time was right for both Kenny and Kate to be sent to boarding school in Worthing.
+When Kenny was six his father, Bertie, thought the time was right for both Kenny and Kate to be sent to boarding school in Worthing.
 This had a great emotional impact on Kenny and his relationship with Kate.

 It was the news that his father was to be made general manager of the Jersey Eastern Railway which brought the family back together.
 Kenny was sent to school at Victoria College, Jersey.

 In his lifetime, Kenny’s father would end up getting through two inheritances, much of his fortune given away to hard-luck cases and outlandish inventions.
 He passed away destitute in 1931 at the age of forty-five leaving the family struggling to manage.